Power driver for SNMP-enabled smart PDUs¶

 On creation of an Ironic bare metal node, additional attributes would be attached to the node object:

-These attributes would be passed through with other instance data to the Ironic SNMP driver and used to generate the SNMP operations to achieve the required power action.
+These attributes would be passed through with other instance data to the Ironic SNMP driver and used to generate the SNMP management operations to achieve the required power action.

 This driver would implement a complete interface for a power driver.
 The power driver functionality is orthogonal to the deployment or boot device management, and these interfaces would not be implemented.
 A new Ironic driver class, derived from base.BaseDriver, will be implemented to couple the existing PXE boot device configuration and deployment driver with the new SNMP power driver.